Martin Matte: Acting

 He had early supporting roles in the television series km/h and Les Bougon.

 He had a regular role as Bruno Gagnon in the Quebec version of Caméra Café, playing the role from 2002 to 2006 before returning to the series in 2009.

 Les Beaux malaises, which starred Matte as a fictionalized version of himself in a comedy based on his own family life, premiered on TVA in 2014.
 It ran for three seasons until 2016, before ending with a special episode in 2017.
 Matte won two Gémeaux Awards for best actor in a comedy series during the show's original run, in 2014 and 2015.
 It then returned for a single new season in 2021.

 He has also appeared in the films Nitro and Threesome (Le Trip à trois).

+In May 2026 Matte produced and starred in a Netflix original series entitled Vitrerie Joyal, The Glass House in English.
+It is a quasi biographical account of him and his family.

 Fondation Martin-Matte

 In 1986, Matte's brother Christian suffered a traumatic brain injury in a car accident, which permanently impaired his short-term memory.
 Frustrated by the lack of resources for people in his brother's situation, in 2007 Matte launched the Fondation Martin-Matte, which finances the construction of adaptive housing facilities and other social and recreational projects to improve quality of life for brain injury survivors.

 As of 2023, the foundation operates eight Maison Martin-Matte facilities across Quebec, with others under construction.
 Actor and writer Fabien Cloutier, who played the fictionalized version of Christian in Les Beaux malaises, is also a spokesman for the organization.

 In 2022, Christian Matte was featured in a rare television appearance, alongside Martin on Télé-Québec's documentary series L'Avenir nous appartient.